shriyans009/Java_Assignments/README.md

 # Programming in Java Lab

-Welcome to the **Programming with Java Lab** repository!
+Welcome to the **Programming in Java Lab** repository!
 This repository contains all the assignments and exercises completed as part of the Java lab course at Symbiosis International (Deemed University).
 These assignments cover a variety of Object-Oriented Programming (OOP) concepts and their practical implementation in Java.

 ## Course Overview